 In my opinion, I'd rather have livestock that's mechanically castrated than livestock whose genes are altered to render them testes free.
-If you'd like more info check out Successful Farming Magazine, November 2018 or
+If you'd like more info check out Successful Farming Magazine, November 2018 or click this link

 Try organic, grass-fed meat - It's healthier and better for the environment.

 Americans spend 43% of their food budgets eating out or getting take-out.